sofiasosa92/ORM-E-commerce-Back-End/README.md

 * [Questions?](#questions)

 ### Description:
 For this week's challenge I created a backend database for an e-commerce website using using Express, MySQL2, Sequelize and dotenv.
+I tested models in insomnia to pull all categories, tags and products by Id, create new categories, tags and products, aswell as update them and delete them.

 ### Screenshot: